ucladevx/Bmaps/dora/README.md

 # Developmental Dora Instance
 Testing dev changes with the Dora instance before deploying.

+# Testing Frontend/Backend Instances
+- You need to choose which port in the aws docker-compose.yml and set the health check port in ec2

 ## How to Get Dora Instance Running
 - Go to EC2 Instances and start the dev-dora instance
 - Set up ELB